lizmat/App-Rak/README.md

 $ rak '/ << foo >> /'    # look for "foo" as word in current directory

-$ rak foo --files-only  # look for "foo", only produce filenames
+$ rak foo --files-with-matches  # look for "foo", only produce filenames

 $ rak foo --before=2 --after=2  # also produce 2 lines before and after